DeNardoLab/BehaviorDEPOT/README.md

 - BehaviorDEPOT is currently pre-release and is undergoing a substantial update that should be released late-Aug 2021 (v1.0)

+- To find out more about BehaviorDEPOT or to cite the software in your own paper, see our pre-print on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.06.20.449150v1

 - Demo data is now avaiable that can be used to test installation, classifiers, and modules.
 Due to limitations on file size, the original video file (necessary to run the analysis module from scratch) is not available on Github but can be downloaded from: https://drive.google.com/file/d/1SC1w37i0pgUdB_-ShLc-LCrIKkbUh9va/view?usp=sharing

 **Patch Notes v0.51**